 Bone grafting is the process of rebuilding bone where deterioration has occurred.
-Through the implantation of donor bone into the jaw, Dr. Jacobs, Dr. Finkel, Dr. Katz, Dr. Porque, Dr. Ross y Dr. Okamoto encourage the body to grow new bone on its own.
+Through the implantation of donor bone into the jaw, Dr. Finkel, Dr. Jacobs, Dr. Porque, Dr. Katz, Dr. Moeller, Dr. Okamoto, Dr. Ross y Dr. Schwartz encourage the body to grow new bone on its own.
 This procedure is typically done to prepare the jaw for a dental implant, but can be performed for other structural needs as well.

 Your teeth do more than just chew and bite.
 They actually keep your jawbone “in shape” by providing regular stimulation.
 Without that stimulation, the alveolar bone (the part of the jaw that anchors teeth) dissolves as the body reallocates minerals elsewhere.
 This process happens relatively fast when you lose a permanent tooth, a common cause of jawbone loss.
 Other causes include periodontal disease, dentadura postiza, trauma, tumors and more.

 - Skin wrinkling

 - Speech and nutrition problems.